nielsberglund/nielsblogsource/_drafts/how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 To deploy using **Azure Data Studio**, (ADS), you need ADS (duh - see below), but you also need some other things.

-> **NOTE:** If you wonder where you have seen this pre-req section before, the answer is that it is almost identical to the pre-req section in my [previous install post].
+> **NOTE:** If you wonder where you have seen this pre-req section before, the answer is that it is almost identical to the pre-req section in my [previous install post][1].

 #### Azure Subscription

 As this post covers how to deploy a **SQL Server 2019 Big Data Cluster** to **Azure Kubernetes Service**, (AKS), you need an Azure subscription.
-If you do not have one you can sign up for a free trial subscription [here][6].
+If you do not have one, you can sign up for a free trial subscription [here][2].

 #### Python